m-spangenberg/interview-project/README.md

 * The database must be named: `CX_{YOUR_FIRSTNAME}_BA_DB`
 * Project must tbe shared with the hiring manager and cc'd team members via [WeTransfer](https://wetransfer.com/)

-## Project Specification

-### Design Guidelines

-  * **Question 1**: Where did you hear from us, and what do you think will make you a great asset to the BCX Business Application Department?
-    * Respond text characters max length 1024

-  * **Question 2**: How many software solutions did you write in your life?
-    * Respond with options: 1 to 5, 6 -25, 26 -100, 101 +

-  * **Question 3**: Was it fun building a website for an interview?
-    * Response with Yes/No

-  * **Question Form Area Bonus Criteria**
-    * Add a timer that ends the user’s question form session after a [x] period.

-**Backend Portal Area**

-* Allow admin to review question form submissions
-* Add button on each question form entry to export the question form with user answers to JSON.
-* Statistics reports on how long the user takes to complete the survey.
-* Allow admin to add more questions and answers to question form.

 ## Application Flow

 The flow pattern during usage by either an applicant in the questionnaire portal or a privileged user in the admin portal.